broken-helix/card-game/README.md

 * When the player chooses to Twist, the program selects a new card from the pack and places it in the players hand.
 The card values are totalled and checked for Aces with a value of 11 if the score is greater than 21 points.
 If the score is higher than 21 after Aces have been checked for and revalued if necessary, the player will be told they are bust and their turn will end.
 If the score is 21, the player will be informed they have blackjack and their turn will end.
-If the score is less than 21 points, they player will again be asked if they would like to stick or twist.
-Once the player has selected to stick, their turn will end.
+If the score is less than 21 points, they player will again be asked if they would like to stick or twist.<br><br>
+* Once the player has selected to stick, their turn will end.

 ![Blackjack Message](/docs/blackjack.jpg)

 * Once the player has finished creating their hand, either by sticking, going bust or reaching blackjack, the program will run the process for the computer.
-At this stage, the computer score will be totalled, any Aces checked for high values if the score is over 21 and the program will decide whether the computer should stick or twist.
-The computer will twist if the score is below a certain number of points, which is randomly selected each time.
-This ensures the player cannot determine what score will be likely to win.
-Each time the computer twists, the scores are tallied and any Aces are checked for high values if the score is greater than 21 points.
-Once Aces have been checked and revalued if required, the score will be complete and the twist/ stick process will be carried out again.
-Once the score reaches the randomly assigned threshold or a score of 21 or greater, the computer will stick.
+At this stage, the computer score will be totalled, any Aces checked for high values if the score is over 21 and the program will decide whether the computer should stick or twist.<br><br>
+* The computer will twist if the score is below a certain number of points, which is randomly selected each time.
+This ensures the player cannot determine what score will be likely to win.<br><br>
+* Each time the computer twists, the scores are tallied and any Aces are checked for high values if the score is greater than 21 points.
+Once Aces have been checked and revalued if required, the score will be complete and the twist/ stick process will be carried out again.<br><br>
+* Once the score reaches the randomly assigned threshold or a score of 21 or greater, the computer will stick.
 If the computer goes bust or achieves blackjack a message will be displayed to that effect.

 ![Twist Example](/docs/twist-example.jpg)
 ​
 #### *Ace Values:*

 * In Blackjack, an Ace card can have two values, 11 or 1 points.
-An Ace card is considered to have 1 point if the score would otherwise be greater than 21 points.
-A separate function handles these cases, first assessing if the score is (or remains) above 21 points, then looking for Aces in the player hand with a value of 11 and changing the first incidence to a value of 1.
+An Ace card is considered to have 1 point if the score would otherwise be greater than 21 points.<br><br>
+* A separate function handles these cases, first assessing if the score is (or remains) above 21 points, then looking for Aces in the player hand with a value of 11 and changing the first incidence to a value of 1.
 When the score is less than or equal to 21 or is greater than 21 and there are no Aces with a value of 11, the game continues.

 ![Ace Values](/docs/ace-values.jpg)